digitalfabrik/integreat-app/docs/07-testing.md

   })
 ```

-The unit test for the container goes a follows:
+The unit test for the container works as follows:

 ```js
     const rendered = TestRenderer.create(<FailureContainer />)